Vachellia/core/README.md

 # Vachellia core
 <img src="assets/icons/vachellia_core.png" width="200">

 The Vachellia core is a functional APIs library.
-The library is a set of files responsible for the construction and processing of requests, interfacing of a database, basic crud operations and relation of requests objects.
+The library is a set of files responsible for the construction and processing of requests, interfacing of a database, basic crud operations, and relation of requests objects.

 ## File Definition